ietf/wiki.ietf.org/group/rats/referencevalues.md

 ## Trust Models
 If we assume the above primary/secondary classification model, then the trust relationships between the producer and the consumer can be considered as follows.

-For a primary Endorser/RVP, the trust model is relatively simple and has already characterised in RATS.
+For a primary Endorser/RVP, the trust model is relatively simple and has already been characterised in RATS.
 A primary Endorser/RVP produces signed artifacts.
-The consumer (such as  Verifier) simply needs to hold a trust anchor for the Endorser/RVP in order to verifier their integrity and authenticity.
+The consumer (such as  Verifier) simply needs to hold a trust anchor for the Endorser/RVP in order to verify their integrity and authenticity.

 For a secondary Endorser/RVP, there are two possible models.
 The first model would be the same simple model expressed above.
 In this case, the secondary Endorser/RVP is essentially behaving as a trusted and convenient "one-stop shop", and is trusted to faithfully aggregate data from the leaf-case supply chain actors.
 The consumer, once again, simply needs a suitable trust anchor to the Endorser/RVP.
 In the second model, this level of trust would be deemed insufficient, and it would also be necessary for the consumer to verify not only the aggregated data, but also the leaf data as produced from the original (primary) supply chain actors.